fleetdm/fleet/handbook/company/communications.md

 ### Modifying an event organized by someone else
 To edit an event where someone else at Fleet is the organizer, you can first subscribe to their calendar in Google Calendar and then edit the event on their calendar.
 Your edits will automatically apply to all attendees.
 This works because every Fleetie grants edit access to everyone else at Fleet as part of onboarding.

-## Meeting types
-TODO

-### One on one meetings
-TODO

-#### Performance feedback
-At Fleet, performance feedback is a continuous process.
-We give feedback (particularly negative) as soon as possible.
-Most feedback will happen during 1:1 meetings, if not sooner.

 ### All hands
 Every month, Fleet holds a company-wide meeting called the "All hands".